1. Canine Distemper

 Safer than MLV

-To induce a protective immuno response, killed vaccines require a large antigenic dose, multiple immunizations and use of an adjuvant.
+To induce a protective immuno response, killed vaccines require a large antigenic dose,

 More costly than MLV